-Josh Grinker is an American, but he cooks delicious Chinese food in his Kings County Imperial Restaurant in New York, which attracts diners from all over the world.
+Josh Grinker is an American chef, but he cooks delicious Chinese food in his Kings County Imperial Restaurant in New York, which attracts diners from all over the world.
 The Michelin Guide and USA Today both wrote praising Josh for cooking the most authentic Chinese food in New York.

 Josh and Jane then became the joint owners of the Kings County Imperial Restaurant, drawing inspiration from the specialties of different regions and different cuisines in China.
 They used fresh local ingredients from the United States and created an American casual style with Chinese elegance and warmth in the dining area of the restaurant.

 Subscribe to our Newsletter!

 Receive selected content straight into your inbox.